MDBossss/react-calendar/README.md

 * Enables users to view additional details upon clicking on an event.

+## How to Run

+Follow these steps to run the project locally:

+1. Clone this repository to your local machine
+2. Install the project dependencies: `npm install`
+3. Start the development server: `npm run dev`

 ---

 Feel free to explore the application and provide feedback or improvements.
 Enjoy!